 The title of this section is incomplete.
 I left off the important part, in their affliction.
 If you have ever spent time working with those who cannot provide for themselves, you have seen a multitude of sufferings.
 Those who are poor are generally those who are afflicted as well.
 The poor are pushed down by policy, by those seeking to take advantage of them, by circumstances beyond their control, like creditors who won’t forgive a debt, medical bills they cannot pay, health costs they cannot afford, so they must physically suffer because they cannot be healed.
 The list is long and troublesome.
 The fatherless and widows is not a small group of orphans and women with dead husbands, this is a whole class of people in our world today who live without providers or insufficient income, who have no one to help them raise their children or care for them in their age of dependency.
 This is a growing class of people, and their needs are increasing daily.

 Some in this class need to be educated so they can get themselves out of their current conditions.
 Others just need a helping hand to make it through until times get better.
 Others have been taught that the world owes them all their needs and wants, and they have no responsibilities except to hold out their hands to receive the bounty they feel others owe them.
 It is not a simple group of people to deal with, the needs are complicated and often run very deep.
 Truly helping them takes revelation, lots of dedication, devotion, patience, love, longsuffering, deeply ingrained kindness, and a personal need to want to relieve as much suffering as possible.

-For us to reach pure religion this need to relieve suffering, to do whatever it takes to help bring happiness to another soul has to be something that comes from within, it has to be a part of who we are.
+For us to reach a state of pure religion we need to relieve suffering, do whatever it takes to help bring happiness to another soul, and it has to be something that comes from within – it has to be a part of who we are.
 This is not something that can come from assignment or social pressure.
 This kind of service must consume our soul or we will soon tire of the uphill battle and lose our heart for the fight.

 Keeping ourselves unspotted